-Which Inbound Marketing Tactics Are Best for Your School?June 21, 2019
+Which Inbound Marketing Tactics Are Best for Your School?December 9, 2020

+Here at Digistorm, it's no secret that we're big fans of inbound marketing.
+Rather than competing for attention through pushy, outdated marketing tactics, inbound marketing focuses on attracting customers by creating engaging, educational content.
 Hubspot's inbound methodology sums it all up perfectly.
-The aim of inbound marketing is to attract, engage and delight customers by building trust and credibility through content that adds value to every stage of your customer's journey.
+The aim is to attract, engage, and delight customers by building trust and credibility through content that adds value to every stage of your customer's journey.

 Choosing where to focus your efforts

-A quick word of warning though: we find that most businesses and schools alike struggle with social media because they spread themselves too thin.
-If you don't have the time or resources to dedicate a full-time role to managing your school's social media profiles, start by nailing one platform.
+A quick word of warning though: don't over-commit your resources to managing too many social media platforms.
+We find that many schools struggle with social media because they spread themselves too thin.
+If you don't have the time or resources to dedicate a full-time role to managing your school's social media profiles, start by nailing just one platform.
 We find that most schools love Facebook or Instagram to showcase their school and connect their community.

 Here's a couple of ideas to get you started: